katlizf/web-node-drills-2/README.md

 2. Take some time to implement chalk, morgan, and debug into your server.
 3. Take some time to use Node.js with Chrome DevTools

-When you’re done, push your code to GitHub.
+When you’re done, push your code to GitHub.# web-node-drills-2